kentaka7/eMia-iOS/README.md

 ## Introduction

 If you want to try eMia, sign in your Google account, then open Firebase console https://console.firebase.google.com Create a new project.
+Please follow documentations https://firebase.google.com/docs/ios/setup#add_firebase_to_your_app.
-Then follow documentations.
-As a result you need to download GoogleService-Info.plist file and replace my current file.
+As a result you have to download GoogleService-Info.plist file and replace current one.

+## Installation

+Clone or unzip the repository.
+Go to the root folder.
+Make

+pod install

+Open eMia.xcworkspace

 ## eMia on Android

-Here (https://github.com/SKrotkih/eMia-Android) you can find Android version of the eMia application.
+Here (https://github.com/SKrotkih/eMia-Android) you can find Android version of the eMia.

 02-15-2018